 So will you partner with Jimmy today?

 For every birdie he makes, Jimmy will be donating 10 dollars.
-He has made 262 birdies on the Korn Ferry Tour so far in 2022 with 5 events remaining!
+The 2023 season started off strong with 35 birdies made through the first two events!
 Will you partner with him in donating 1, 5, 10, 20 dollars per birdie for this great cause?
 Any amount will make a difference!